apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Rising platforms in Pyre of Stars
    * Rocket launch in Fire in the Sky
    * Removed start countdown in Arm's Race
+   * Initial crystal pads in Guardian Takedown, on Minos Prime

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)